seanpcox/Wordle/README.md

-# Birdy
+# Wordy
 ## Instructions
-I have a pet birdy, and I named it... a random five letter word.
-But now I have forgot my birdy's name.
-It's lost, and I need to call it back!

-You have six attempts to remind me of my birdy's name.
+Guess the random five letter word.
+You have six attempts.
+Solve using the process of letter elimination.

 It may be played on your desktop in either graphical or text only mode depending which Python module you launch.